phase1geo/Minder/README.md

 - Choose from many tree layout choices.
 - Support for Markdown formatting.
 - Support for insertion of Unicode characters.
-- Add notes, tasks and images to your nodes.
+- Add notes, tasks, and images to your nodes.
 - Add node-to-node connections with optional text and notes.
-- Stylize nodes, links and connections to add more meaning and improve readability.
+- Stylize nodes, callouts, links and connections to add more meaning and improve readability.
-- Add stickers and node groups to call out and visibly organize information.
+- Add stickers, tags, callouts and node groups to call out and visibly organize information.
 - Quick search of node and connection titles and notes, including filtering options.
 - Zoom in or enable focus mode to focus on certain ideas or zoom out to see the bigger picture.
 - Enter focus mode to better view and understand portions of the map.
+- Quickly brainstorm ideas with the brainstorming interface and worry about where those ideas belong in the mind map later.
 - Unlimited undo/redo of any change.
 - Automatically saves in the background.
 - Colorized node branches.
 - Open multiple mindmaps with the use of tabs.
 - Built-in and customizable theming.
 - Gorgeous animations.
-- Import from OPML, FreeMind, Freeplane, PlainText (formatted), Outliner, Portable Minder, filesystem and XMind formats.
+- Import from OPML, FreeMind, Freeplane, PlainText/Markdown (formatted), Outliner, Portable Minder, filesystem and XMind formats.
-- Export to CSV, FreeMind, Freeplane, JPEG, BMP, SVG, Markdown, Mermaid, OPML, Org-Mode, Outliner, PDF, PNG, Portable Minder, PlainText, filesystem, XMind and yEd formats.
+- Export to CSV, FreeMind, Freeplane, JPEG, BMP, SVG, WebP, Markdown, Mermaid, OPML, Org-Mode, Outliner, PDF, PNG, PlainText, filesystem, XMind and yEd formats.
 - Printer support.

 ## Installation